4.1 Basic Rules of Combat

 Action Economy

+I believe limiting creature actions to two will keep turns relatively short, while still being impactful.
 When player turns are very long and you take an action that is not successful, it can feel very punishing to sit and wait another 10 min or so for another try.
 In this limited action system players will have to weigh the tactical merit of attacking, moving, or taking some other action.
 Reactions allow players the opportunity to react and influence the game while it’s not their turn, but the stat point cost will provide a limit to the number of reactions a player can take.

 Stat Point Economy